Content warning: This story contains references to sexual assault.

 Dombrowki described how there are extra sets of barriers faced by male survivors due to masculinity standards that lower reporting numbers.
 Racial minorities also face more explicit discrimination when reporting, as well as LGBTQ and undocumented people, according to Dombrowski.

 According to the survey, the three most common reasons for not reporting to Western and local law enforcement were that students didn’t think the incident was serious enough to report (307 of 395 students), not wanting any action taken (279 of 396 students) and not needing any assistance (240 of 392 students).

 Underreporting isn’t the only issue.
 The Safety Report’s analysis of purely on-campus incidents fails to encapsulate the larger problem of sexual assault experienced by Western students.

-The results from the survey indicate that a majority of incidents did not occur on campus.
+The results from the survey indicate that a majority of incidents reported in the survey did not occur on campus.

 AS Vice President for Student Life Wayne Rocque said victim blaming has impacted handling of many sexual assault incidents at Western.
 He cited the Highland break-in as one incident of victim-blaming, as an RA was blamed for not keeping her door locked after an intruder broke into her room and put on her clothes.